NeuroTechX/learn.neurotechedu.com/pages/headsets.md

 <div class="row">
 <div class="large-6 columns" markdown="1">
 The Neurosky is one of the original consumer EEGs on the market.
 The design is toy-like and only has 1 channel meant for simple use cases.
-Some people have say they have built more complicated products with them.
+Some people say they have built more complicated products with them.
 </div>

 <div class="large-6 columns" markdown="1">